asanzribas/Customer-Segmentation-and-Churn-Prediction/README.md

 **INTRODUCTION**

 The telecommunications company Telco finds itself facing a pressing challenge – a significant 26% of its customer base has opted to discontinue services in the last month.

+The following chart illustrates the impact of churning customers:

+INSERT LINK

+Around 30% of the future revenue has been lost due to customers leaving Telco.
+This is equivalent to around $1.7 milion annually.
+If this churn trend is persistent, the annual churn rate will reach 97% and the financial viability of the company would be in imminent danger.
+Good news is that the telecommunications average churn rate is 22% and Telco has time and resources to achieve the industry benchmark.

 Recognising the critical need to address this surge in customer churn, Telco has decided to leverage data science in understanding and mitigating this trend.

 Telco provided a data set with the following information: